-Joel worked for that company for two years then went on his own as a freelance designer.
+After a few weeks of looking, Joel found a job as a graphic designer with a company called Del Sol.
+He worked there for two years, then (with the blessing and support of his loving wife) went on his own as a freelance designer.
 Over the next decade he did contract work for many companies inside and out of the outdoor industry.
 He even had the opportunity to co-found a few businesses including a marketing firm called Zulu Six, the outdoor supplement company Mtn Ops, and Hoofit Socks.
 He learned a lot from the failures and successes experienced with each venture.

 As Joel's career in marketing and design progressed, he always wondered if there was still a possibility that he could be successful as a fine artist.
 In early 2017, Joel decided to give it a go—and it was the best career decision he's ever made.

-Joel loves creating art and really enjoys seeing the pleasure others experience in viewing his artwork.
+Joel lives in northern Utah with his wife and five children.
+He loves creating art and really enjoys seeing the pleasure others experience in viewing his work.
 He has so many ideas and projects he wants to develop and hopes to be creating for a very long time.